 Dive into Winter Wonder

 Nothing beats the thrill of flying down a hill on a tube in the snow.
 No skill is necessary for this riveting ride, just grab the tube's handles and glide all the way down.
-Make a day of it at Hawksnest Snowtubing and Zipline where the Snowbird Tour will take you ziplining high above the hills and the tubers below.
+Hawksnest boasts up to 30 runs during peak season, making it the largest snow tubing park in the Southeast.

 Outdoor Ice Skating

 Spend a day or an evening under the stars at Appalachian Ski Mountain’s outdoor ice rink.
 Get a quick lesson from their awesome instructors, then try out those new skills on the ice.
 Family members can cheer on the skaters from the bonfire next to the rink.
-Moonlight Skating Sessions under the stars, from 9:30 – 11:30pm, are offered on New Year’s Eve and on February 19, 2022.
+Ice Skating sessions run from at noon, 3 pm, and 7 pm at the Appalachian Ice Arena.

 Sled through the snow